franklyinc-public/frankly-python/README.md

 **Compatiblity**

-The frankly-python module requires Pytohn 2.7.9+ or Python 3.4.0+ to be used successfully.
+The frankly-python module requires Python 2.7.9+ or Python 3.4.0+ to be used successfully.

 Testing